jonathanventura/vrlt/README.md

 This software was developed for my 2012 Ph.D. dissertation and later extended and improved.
 If you use it, please cite the following work:

-Ventura, J., and T. Höllerer, "Wide-Area Scene Mapping for Mobile Visual Tracking", IEEE International Symposium on Mixed and Augmented Reality.
+Ventura, J., and T. Höllerer, "Wide-Area Scene Mapping for Mobile Visual Tracking", IEEE International Symposium on Mixed and Augmented Reality, 2012.

 ## Dependencies ##